-Debit card surcharge rules may vary by state, regulatory, or card network rules.
-Please touch base with tax professional or your local government for further guidance on whether surcharges are permitted in your area.
+Credit and debit card surcharge rules may vary by state, regulatory, or card network rules.
+Please touch base with a tax professional or your local government for further guidance on whether surcharges are permitted in your area.

 Important Notes About Surcharges

 Square’s fee is taken out of the total amount of the transaction, including tax, tips, and any added surcharges.

 The following is an example of a swiped $100.00 payment with an added surcharge.

 Let’s say you added a surcharge of $2.70 to account for Square’s tapped, dipped, or swiped card fee: $100 + 2.60 + 0.10¢ = $102.70